-It is unknown to what extent D8 is actually used in thermal paper but some specific applications exist.
-D8; as an alternative can be considered as technically feasible.
+It is unknown to what extent D8 is actually used in thermal paper but some specific applications exist such as labels.
+D8 can thus be considered as technically feasible.

 As regards its economic feasibility, some quantitative data could be found on its price from INERIS, 2013: D8 price seems to range from 11,390€/ton to 15,104€/ton with an average price of 12,938€/ton.
 Moreover, ETPA indicated that D8 cost is around 5 times higher than BPA's cost (INERIS, 2013).